su8code/ethioclicks-javaapp/README.md

 ![mysql-server-dir](https://user-images.githubusercontent.com/88676535/158583836-d1179790-e040-4b83-b8f1-00fd53367e01.JPG)

-## Configure the MySQL Server to start after the setup program have extracted the application
+## Configure the MySQL Server to start after the setup program have finished extracting

-For this javafx we have a Database program is going to be bundled togehther with our program files to achieve this kind of capability for our program we will register independently running mysqld instance during the setup installation process create
+We will start and activate our MySQL Server during the Setup Process to achieve this kind of capability we will register independently running mysqld instance by modifieng the code inside the `[RUN]` section of the Inno Setup Script.

 ![mysql](https://user-images.githubusercontent.com/88676535/158466217-5fa52128-84f1-4022-9d3a-47dcdcb829a2.JPG)

 `